FreedomIntelligence/qnn/README.md

 # qnn

-This is supported by Li Qiuchi (李秋池), Waby, Donghao Zhao and Amit .
+This is supported by Benyou Wang, Qiuchi Li, Donghao Zhao, Chen Zhang and Amit.